jerickjoe111/launch-school/JS230/03_XHR_requests.md

 Any browser will automatically add the `Origin` header with the appropriate value when performing an HTTP request, via XHR or `fetch()`.

-When the server receives the requests, it uses the value in this header represents a valid origin (an origin that is allowed to access the response).
-If the origin is allowed, it sends back the response with another header `Access-Control-Allow-Origin`, with a value of that same origin.
-The requested resource may be available universally; if this is the case, this header will be set a wildcard `*`.
+When the server receives the request, it uses the value in the `Origin` header to check whether it represents a valid origin (an origin that is allowed to access the response): If the origin is allowed by the server, it sets a header `Access-Control-Allow-Origin` in the response with the same origin value.
+The requested resource may be available universally; if this is the case, this header will be set a wildcard character `*`.

-The browser will then determine if it let the application access to the response: if the `Access-Control-Allow-Origin` header has the correct origin or the `*` character as value, it will make the response accessible by the application; otherwise, it will raise an error.
-This is true for any case: if the server does not send this header with the correct value, even in a correct response, it still won't let the application access to the response.
+The browser will then determine if it lets the web application to access the response: if the `Access-Control-Allow-Origin` header has the correct origin or the `*` character as value, it will make the response accessible; otherwise, it will raise an error.
+This is true for any case: if the browser does not receive this header with the correct value, even in a correct response, it still won't let the application access to the response.

 ## Throttling

 Throttling seeks controlling the rate at which a function is invoked, preventing superfluous invocations and, in consequence, HTTP requests sent to the server, which puts an unnecessary strain on the server.

-This technique works by setting a delay period of time between a function invocation and sending a request; if, for example, the user types fast the beginning of a word in a text input that has implemented the autocomplete functionality, it's not necessary to make requests for all the letters typed.
-We can just make the request for the final result, the beginning portion of the word: if a request becomes irrelevant due to a newer request, we can forget the original request (the first letters quickly typed) and start a new delay period for the newer request, until the user pauses.
-In the example, the newer request is the beginning of the word, which should trigger the only necessary request.
+This technique works by setting a delay period of time between a function invocation and sending a request; if, for example, the user quickly types the beginning of a word in a text input that has implemented the 'autocomplete' functionality, it's not necessary to make requests for all the letters typed, for every single keyboard input.
+We can just make the request for the final result, the written portion of the word: if a request becomes irrelevant due to a newer request, we can forget the original request (the first letters quickly typed) and start a new delay period for the newer request, until the user pauses.